vasilakisfil/Introspected-REST/README.md

 + add quote for 300 in reactive negotiation ?

 ### 10.5.
-Limitations
+Considerations
+Although we have managed to apply Introspective REST to HTTP, a protocol that has been influenced by Roy's REST model (and vice verca) this adaptation comes to a cost: we need to "diversify" from some RFCs specifications that we make use of.
+Fortunately this diversification is relatively very small compared to the gains.

 #### 10.5.1.
-Differentiating from existing specs
-Although we have managed to apply Introspective REST to HTTP, a protocol that has been influenced by Roy's REST model (and vice verca) this adaptation comes to a cost: we need to "diversify" from some details of RFCs and specifications we use.
-Fortunately this diversification is that big.
+HTTP OPTIONS responses are not cacheable
 First and most importantly, according to [RFC 7231](https://tools.ietf.org/html/rfc7231):

 >   Responses to the OPTIONS method are not cacheable.